- Duration: 4 years, start in September

 - Mathematics or Economics

 If you have a mbo diploma at level 4, you meet the requirements of the study programme.
 The chances to pass are realistic if you have studied Economics and English during the mbo level 4 study.
-If you have no or limited knowledge of a second language besides English we strongly advise you not to choose this study programme.

 Exemption of the pre-university requirements is only possible on the basis of a binding admission examination.
 You are only eligible for this examination if you are 21 years of age or older.
+Read more about the test for candidates aged 21 or older.

 Generally speaking, a secondary school diploma will give access to our study programme, for example: